 Working out how much accrued leave they have is part of that equation to make sure everyone gets what is fairly owed to them.

 You multiply 5.6 by the number of days they work to get the amount of holiday owed.
-For full-time this would be 28 days, for someone working three days a week this would be 16.8 days (rounded up to the nearest half day so 17).
+For full-time this would be 28 days, for someone working three days a week this would be 16.8 days (rounded up to the nearest half day, so 17).

 Lots of employers use an accrual system to calculate how much an employee is owed in their first year working for them.

 Legally, there is nothing to stop you from enforcing a rule where employees are only allowed to take holiday they have accrued.
 In practice, this would mean staff simply wouldn’t be able to take much time off in the first few months of the year.
-From a staff relations point of view this could also be disastrous.
+From a staff relations point of view, this could also be disastrous.

 It’s more common with new employees to enforce an accrual system where they can only take holiday as they become entitled to it.
-However, certain with permanent and long term employees, allowing them to take their leave when they want is the normal practice.
+However, certainly with permanent and long-term employees, allowing them to take their leave when they want is the normal practice.

 If an employee leaves part-way through the year and they have taken more holiday than they are entitled to at that point, then you can require them to pay back that holiday by taking money from their final pay.
-However, this can only be done if agreed in advance and in writing.
+However, this can only be done if agreed in advance (and in writing).